Brille24/SyliusOrderLogPlugin/README.md

 <p align="center">Skeleton for starting Sylius plugins.</p>

+> [!IMPORTANT]
+> This plugin is being deprecated.
+If you're still using this plugin please open an issue.
+Otherwise this project will get archived soon.

 ## Documentation

 For a comprehensive guide on Sylius Plugins development please go to Sylius documentation,